 Customize the bold parts of the letter with the information pertaining to your collection account.
 Use your credit report or recent statements from the collector to get the correct account information.

 Send the letter via certified mail with return receipt requested.
 This gives you proof of the letter's mailing and receipt.
 If the debt collector continues to contact you after they've received your letter (beyond the one additional time allowed by law), you can proof of the letter's receipt to file a complaint or lawsuit against the debt collector for further unlawful collection action.

-Keep a copy of the letter for your own records.
-You may need to send the letter for another debt in the future.
+Keep a copy of the letter for your records.
+You may need to send the message to another debt collector in the future.